-Recommendation Explanation responsibilities equipment and its maintenance.
+Recommendation Explanation Ownership/maintenance responsibilities For most sites it is understood who is responsible for the equipment and its maintenance.
 However, there are several sites where the information on who is responsible is unclear or unknown.
 This is likely reflected in part to the two recommendations above.
 The Council should investigate further, with assistance from the parish councils, the current leases in place and the remaining length of the agreements.
 The findings of this audit report should help initially however further work is needed to have a full understanding of the current arrangements and responsibilities.
 Move to electronic system of data storage The current system of site checking and reviews by the council is carried out in paper format.
 For efficiencies of data collection and sharing the Council should explore moving to an electronic software system to aid in such tasks.
 This will also help in the long-term storage of data in case it is ever needed in the future.
 There are many established asset management systems such as Citrix available on the market.
 However, for the purposes of what is needed a more play specific software might be better.
 There are several play area specific management systems.
-A couple of the more play specific ones and which may meet the requirements of the council include: • PSSLive - comprehensive and highly recommended by many LA's but potentially quite costly. • Play Inspection Company - offers an online playground inspection app designed specifically for local authorities and contractors.
+A couple of the more play specific ones and which may meet the requirements of the council include: • PSSLive - comprehensive and highly recommended by many LA's but potentially quite costly. • Play Inspection Company - offers an online playground inspection app designed specifically for local authorities and